One job per page

 Read resourceEditorial standard

-Every resource has to help with a real writing job before it earns a page.
+Every resource has to help with a specific writing job.
 We would rather publish fewer pages with concrete examples than dozens of thin variants that all say the same thing.

 Each resource is tied to a specific workflow: a Zendesk reply, a Gmail follow-up, a voice-drafted email, a brand voice shortcut, or a migration decision.

-The useful pages show the rough draft and the improved version, so readers can judge the pattern without reading a sales essay.
+Resources show the rough draft and the improved version, so readers can judge the result for themselves.

 No made-up customer logos, no invented statistics, no compliance badges Rewrait does not have.
 Trust pages say exactly what is shipped.

-Create a free account, install Rewrait, and test the select, rewrite, replace workflow on a real customer message.
-The Team trial is included and needs no card.
+Create a free account, install Rewrait, and try the select, rewrite, replace workflow on a real customer message.
+Your 14-day Team trial is included, with no card required.